Program Information and Application Process

 The Application Process

-- Submit a completed Peer Health Educator Application before the deadline
+- Submit a completed Peer Health Educator Application by Friday March 9, 2018, at 5 pm.

 - Attend a group interview.
 All applicants who submit a completed application and reference form will be invited to interview.
-Interviews will take place during the same week as the application deadline, and dates/times will be arranged following receipt of all application materials.
+Interviews will take place in early spring quarter, and dates/times will be arranged following receipt of all application materials.

-- Applicants will be emailed a decision letter within 2 weeks of the final interview date.
+- Applicants will be emailed a decision letter within two weeks of the final interview date.

 Program Requirements for Accepted Applicants: